Mastering Virtual Studio Technology: Your Ultimate Guide to VST Plugins

 It serves as a bridge between the VST plugins and the digital audio workstation, enabling the plugins to function within the DAW.
 VST hosts vary in design, with some designed to be platform-specific, catering to unique operating environments.

 VST plugins can also operate independently of a DAW by utilizing a VST host.
 For instance, the Tone2 NanoHost wraps plugins into standalone applications, enabling them to function independently of a DAW.
-This allows for more flexibility and can be particularly useful in live performance settings
+This allows for more flexibility and can be particularly useful in live performance settings.

 Beyond the Studio: VSTs in Live Performances